-- Toxicology in the 21st Century (Tox21) initiative.
+- Toxicology in the 21st Century (Tox21) program.
 Tox21 is a federal collaborative effort among NIH — including NCATS and the National Toxicology Program at the National Institute of Environmental Health Sciences — the Environmental Protection Agency and the FDA.
 Tox21 researchers aim to develop better toxicity assessment methods to quickly and efficiently test whether certain chemical compounds have the potential to disrupt processes in the human body that may lead to negative health effects.
 Using the Center’s high-throughput robotic screening system, NCATS scientists are testing a collection of 10,000 approved drugs and environmental chemicals for their potential to affect molecules and cells in ways that can cause health problems.
 The compounds undergo testing in NCATS’ high-speed robotic screening system.